 - No Search – This means that the fields can only be used in the data area.

 - No Analytics Usage section – If there is no analytics usage section it means that this field cannot be used in a report at all.

 For additional information, refer to the 'Viewing the data dictionary' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.